mprpic/git-spell-check/README.markdown

 	~]$ apt-get install -y aspell

-Each time you try to commit something, this script is run to spell check the content you are committing.
+Each time you try to commit, the scripts run to spell check the content you are committing.
 If misspelled words are found, you can either save them into a custom Aspell dictionary (which means they will be ignored next time the script is run), or ignore them.
 The following options are available when the script is run:

     Add any of the misspelled words into your custom dictionary?
       * a[ll]     (add all words into dict, continue with commit)